theronhitchman/iblsigmaa/inclusivity.md

 This Resolution is a statement of values, an acknowledgement of some of the challenges, and a commitment to doing better.
 This commitment can only be borne out through the actions of the IBL SIGMAA and its members going forward.

+---

+Resolution adopted by vote of membership in May 2017.